Meet the Parkers editorial team that brings together the best buying advice and car reviews to help Britain's car buyers.

 'I'm addicted to buying cars, and you'll often find me scouring the used car classified ads or pounding the dealers for my next moneypit - I mean, bargain.
 I've had my name on the logbooks of more than 250 now, which is probably not a good thing - although I've been driving longer than I care to admit.
 I'm driven by the desire to see people get a fair deal when buying their cars - and here on Parkers, I'm able to realise that goal.'

 'Cars have been in my blood since childhood, influenced by my dad’s love of both driving and motor racing.
-I’ve been lucky enough to be able to race a variety of cars – from single-seaters to a ‘40s MG TC – and have a passion for the old as well as the new.
-It’s my interest in the modern car industry and its innovative engineering solutions that make me adore my role here at Parkers, however, where our team of expert reviewers get access to the very newest cars as soon as they’re announced.'
+I’ve been lucky enough to compete in a variety of cars – from single-seaters to a ‘40s MG TC – and have a passion for the old as well as the new.
+It’s my interest in the modern automotive industry and its forward-looking, innovative technical engineering solutions that make me adore my role here at Parkers, however, where our team of expert reviewers get access to the very newest cars as soon as they’re announced.
+And when I’m not out on the road, I’m on the sea, skippering sailing yachts.'

 Chris Lloyd, Finance Editor, @christoferlloyd